 I’m fascinated by the trend of DNA analysis, the way that it has so many current and future applications that can completely change the world.
 I don’t have much of a chemistry or biology background, but I believe that applying an algorithmic approach to DNA can result in a deeper understanding of how it works and its potential.

 Somewhere in the search for answers to DNA’s question is the secret to our existence.
 I don’t know how directly I’ll be involved in this search, but it’s one of the most exciting trends in the world to me.
 To me, it’s the key to all of our scientific exploration.
+All of us in business should begin asking ourselves how we’re helping humankind move forward as it struggles to answer the questions that matter most to us.
+These are the questions that are going to shape our future, and we will want to be able to say that we were somehow a part of that shaping.

 What business books have inspired you?

 It’s not technically a business book, but I always recommend ‘Brothers Karamazov’ by Fyodor Dostoevsky.
 I’ve read it in both English and French, and I love the philosophical questions that are discussed throughout the book.
 It addresses many questions relating to faith, religion, morality, ethics, and free will.
 It’s a fascinating and artful book that can make anyone question what they know to be true.
 And I think that is key to success in business or in life—a willingness to question and change what we believe.
+It may not have specific advice for starting or operating a business, but it offers a lot of incredible counsel that I’ve used in every aspect of my life so far.

 What is a recent purchase you have made that’s helped with your business?

 I’m not sure about business, but I recently bought my daughter some American Girls’ books that have helped her learn about issues like peer pressure, saving, and relationships.
 These books are extremely educational and help children learn without overloading them with information, which is unfortunately the way much of the world works nowadays.
+I love that certain brands and organizations are dedicated to helping young people combat some of the unique struggles they face in this era.
+I personally think that in many ways this rising generation has it tougher than many others that came before—maybe not in terms of physical well-being, but when it comes to their mental health and future.

 What is your favorite quote?